dileep-cognine/telecom-churn-prediction/reports/evaluation_report.md

 ##  Threshold Optimization

-Instead of default `0.5`, the optimal threshold selected is:
-0.3 or 0.4
+The API does not use a hardcoded default threshold of 0.5.
+It loads the optimized threshold from **selected_threshold.json** and applies it during inference.

 ### Reason:
 - Improves recall